activisthandbook/activisthandbook/articles/organising/facilitating/hand-signals.md

 title: >
   Hand signals
 description: >
-  Hand signals at protests for activists
+  Hand signals for during meetings or at protests
 langCode: en
 articleID: EQBlbQaRIWzvxCM1OwWxo1ovPLxcftVJ
 languageCollectionID: Ss_aamUUeUYcpQZ5r2hm14BHGKJTTNmR
-updatedTimestamp: 1653816917343
+updatedTimestamp: 1676714558615
 createdTimestamp: 1653816605792
+wordCount: 259
 tags: []
 ---

+In this guide, you will learn how hand signals can help you communicate in groups.
+Use these hand signals during meetings or at protests.

-**This guide about hand signals is designed to help you communicate with other activists without having to use your voice.
+This guide about hand signals is designed to help you communicate with other activists without having to use your voice.
 Hand signals are a great way to communicate silently and can be used in a variety of situations, from protesting to attending a meeting.
-This guide will teach you some of the most common hand signals used by activists and how to use them.**
+This guide will teach you some of the most common hand signals used by activists and how to use them.

 ## **External resources**

+### Creative Commons resources

 -   [Hand signals](https://www.seedsforchange.org.uk/handsig.pdf) by Seeds for Change

 -   [Occupy movement hand signals](https://en.wikipedia.org/wiki/Occupy_movement_hand_signals) by Wikipedia

+### Copyright resources

 -   [Occupy Wall Street hand signals](https://boingboing.net/2011/12/17/occupy-wall-street-hand-signal.html) by Xeni Jardin

 -   [Sticking your hand up to oppression](http://rhizome.coop/sticking-your-hand-up-to-oppression/) by Rhizome

 -   [Extinction Rebellion protesters adopt Hong Kong hand signals](https://www.thetimes.co.uk/article/extinction-rebellion-protesters-adopt-hong-kong-tactics-70jl2gcnl) by Tom Ball

 ## **Improve this page**